Friends Care Community Independent Living CCRC in Yellow Springs, OH

 Pros

-• pro Administrator Hannah was fabulous, friendly, professional, and kept the family informed of medical and social concerns.
+• pro Administrator Hannah was fabulous, friendly, and professional, and she truly seemed to love the resident's mom.

 • pro The grounds are phenomenal and well tended.